 5 Serve any Party Wall notice correctly.
 A surprisingly high proportion of the Notices we see served by individuals are not correctly prepared.
 That means that they are invalid.
 If follows that any party wall agreements could also be invalid so any surveyor appointed has to prepare the Notices again and re-serve them.
 That costs money and causes delays.
 If you are not sure, get a surveyor to do the notices for you - it could save a lot of money, time and general hassle.

 6 Consider getting the notices served by a surveyor.
 If there is any risk of the neighbour not giving a simple agreement to your notice, consider getting it served by a professional.
-The neighbour will probably realise that you are doing things properly and are therefore reassured and more likely to agree to your proposals without the need for formally appointing surveyors to prepare a Party Wall Award.
+The neighbour will probably realise that you are doing things properly and will be reassured and more likely to agree to your proposals without the need for formally appointing surveyors to prepare a Party Wall Award.
 When we serve notices, we do so in a friendly way with lots of reassuring information.
 We also stress that we are independent professionals.
 Those reassurances tend to encourage agreement.

 7 Allow plenty of time for the Party Wall procedures.
 Depending on the work you are doing, the notice period is one or two months.
 If your neighbours dissent (do not agree to you proceeding without surveyors), one or two surveyors need to be appointed, it can take several weeks to get all the documents put in place before you can start the work.
 Do not underestimate the time all this can take, particularly if the work is complex or there are relationship difficulties between the parties.